boblemaire/IoTaWatt/README.md

 * Connection to eMonCMS.org server.
 * Programmed in C++ using Arduino IDE.

+The source code is comprised of seven .ino files that were in a single library in my Arduino IDE.
+Trying not to spend a lot of time learning how GitHub works, so already i've screwed up and uploaded seven individual files.
+How to put them all in a single library is not obvious to me right now.
+There is one simple class that I threw together to allow some limited use of the MCP23S17 GPIO chip, I'll upload that when I learn how.
+What it does is pretty obvious in the code.
+In addition to the ESP variants of standard classes, I've used: SdFat (allows long filenames), WiFiUDP (because it was there), and the very powerful ArduinoJson by Benoît Blanchon which makes handling the Json Config and Table files extremely easy.

 To do:

 * Configure via WiFi.
+* Log to the SD.
 * Calibration with AC cord adapter.
 * CT calibration project ongoing.
 * Support for connection to other similar power monitoring servers.